dkmfbk/rdfpro/src/site/markdown/usage.md

 Option `-b BASE` specifies the base URI to be used for resolving relative URIs in the TBox file.

-Option `-p` can be used to preserve BNodes in TBox files.
+Option `-w` can be used to rewrite BNodes in TBox files, similarly to the corresponding option in `@read`.
-If not given, BNodes are rewritten on a per-file basis, similarly to `@read` behaviour.

 Arguments `URL...` identify the TBox files to be read.
 The same restrictions and explicit extension prefix supported by `@read` can be used.